Pivot / Logistics / 2016-present

 Trust Is Handoff Discipline

 In logistics, the brand lives in handoffs.
-A shipment does not only fail when a vessel is late.
+A shipment does not merely fail when a vessel is late.
 It can fail when a booking is unclear, a document is missing, a cut-off is misunderstood, an inland transfer is weak, a warehouse process is late, or a customer cannot see what is happening until the damage is already done.

-That is why integrated logistics is a brand pivot, not just a service menu.
+That is why integrated logistics is a brand pivot, beyond a service menu.
 The company is asking customers to trust a larger operating surface.
 The more steps Maersk connects, the more the brand has to prove that one flow, one plan, and one accountability are more useful than fragmented providers stitched together by the customer.

 Decarbonization As Proof Burden

 The decarbonization layer raises the standard again.
-Maersk's 2021 announcement of large ocean-going vessels capable of operating on carbon-neutral methanol positioned lower-carbon shipping as a customer-facing logistics question, not only an internal fleet question.
+Maersk's 2021 announcement of large ocean-going vessels capable of operating on carbon-neutral methanol positioned lower-carbon shipping as a customer-facing logistics question, not merely an internal fleet question.

 That is strategically important because logistics emissions sit inside customers' own value chains.
 A B2B logistics brand can no longer treat sustainability as a report-only topic.
 It has to turn fuel choices, vessel programs, data, partnerships, and verified progress into proof that customers can use in their own supply-chain decisions.